panzerdp/dmitripavlutin.com/content/posts/091-whats-string/index.md

 * [Supplementary Ideographic Plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Supplementary_Ideographic_Plane)
 * [Tertiary Ideographic Plane](https://en.wikipedia.org/wiki/Plane_(Unicode)#Tertiary_Ideographic_Plane)

-require 2 code units to be encoded in UTF-16.
+require an unseparable pair of code units (named surrogate pair) to be encoded in UTF-16.

-For example, the grinning face character `'😀'` is encoded with a sequence of 2 code units `\uD83D\uDE00`:
+For example, the grinning face character `'😀'`, which would have the code unit of `0x1F600` (the number `0x1F600` is bigger than `0xFFFF` thus doesn't fit into 16 bits), is encoded with a sequence of 2 code units `0xD83D0xDE00`:

 ```javascript
 const smile = '\uD83D\uDE00';